andflett/loi/README.md

 ### Uploader storage

-By default the application uses carrierwave and S3 for image storage.
+By default the application uses carrierwave and S3 for storage.
 You'll need to pop your AWS credential in `config/carrierwave.yml`

 ### Making something Commentable